 Figure 5 — χMCF as a platform for connection data in the complete development process

-A careful look at Figure 5 provides understanding on how the work with χMCF in a real process could look like: χMCF is a structured set which can be divided into several overlapping subsets.
+A careful look at Figure 5 provides understanding on how the work with χMCF in a real process could look: χMCF is a structured set which can be divided into several overlapping subsets.
 Each subset contains a part of connection information which is of interest for a certain party, for instance simulation or planning.
 The intersection of all subsets contains information which is of interest for all the parties involved, e.g. coordinates and flange partners.

 As mentioned before, the information contained in χMCF is not necessarily complete, at least not at an early stage of the development process.
 Rather its content grows while the process is advancing.
 Defining the individual joint and filling up the container thus builds up a continuous process.
 As shown in Figure 5, connection information can be created by any of the involved parties (e.g. design, construction, engineering, planning).
 The common situation is that each party contributes part of the information (e.g. geometrical, technological) defining a specific joint.
 Merging of the partial information leads to the complete characterization of the joint.
 Therefore, χMCF is an ideal tool to enable this dynamic process since filling up χMCF means merging information.